Pictures coming soon. Contact email: email@example.com

 The deck and cabin trunk is fiberglass cored with two layers of half inch plywood, with an extra two inch plywood base to reinforce below the mast step.

 The Westsail 32 has a reputation for getting cruisers where they want to go, though not very quickly.
 According to most owners this is falsely deserved.
-I have sailed this boat through 15 foot seas and she handles effortlessly.
+I have sailed this boat in 25 to 30 knot winds, through 15 foot seas and she handles effortlessly.
 Motion through the water is incredibly comfortable and sailing is a confident and secure experience.

 Look for a boat that has 35 hp or more, the original 25hp Volvo MD2B is often reported as insufficient for a distance motoring into adverse weather.